Critérium du Dauphiné stage 2: Roglič scores summit victory and yellow jersey – VeloNews.com

 Stage two of the 2020 Critérium du Dauphiné saw the first climbing test, with Primož Roglič taking advantage of the hors catégorie climb for the stage win.

-Surging ahead an elite group of climbers looking for valuable time and time bonuses, the 2019 Giro winner attacked with 600 meters to go, distancing himself from Egan Bernal (Team Ineos) and Thibaut Pinot (Groupama – FDJ) who did not respond quickly enough to this winning attack.
+Surging ahead an elite group of climbers looking for valuable time and time bonuses, the 2019 Vuelta a España winner attacked with 600 meters to go, distancing himself from Egan Bernal (Team Ineos) and Thibaut Pinot (Groupama – FDJ) who did not respond quickly enough to this winning attack.

 “We all knew about the hard climb at the finish and we started to control the race from the beginning.
 The guys are really strong so they managed it perfectly and in the end, I was happy to be able to win this,” the victorious Roglič said.